European-XFEL/imageProcessor/doc/source/introduction.rst

 The camera device providing the image of the beam profile should be set in the key **input.connectedOutputChannels** of the autocorrelator device.
-For each camera image the projection along the axis-x is calculated, a fit is performed according to a selectable model (**Beam Shape**) for the time-profile of the pulse, and the peak position and FWHM are determined from the fitting function (**Input Image Peak x-Pos** and
+For each camera image the projection along the x-axis is calculated, a fit is performed according to a selectable model (**Beam Shape**) for the time-profile of the pulse, and the peak position and FWHM are determined from the fitting function (**Input Image Peak x-Pos** and